Rev, February 2015

 Young Aussies (under 8 weeks) should be screened to check for congenital defects related to CEA, iris coloboma and PPM.
-It is vital that all Aussie pups get an early screening because CEA as the pigment developed in the back of the eye the defects may cease to be visible to the examiner.
+It is vital that all Aussie pups get an early screening because as the pigment develops in the back of the eye the CEA defects may cease to be visible to the examiner.
 These dogs are referred to as “masked affected.”
+This can occur as early as 6-7 weeks.

 Eye diseases you may encounter in Australian Shepherds: